Squarespace eCommerce Review

-Squarespace Online Store users have access to tools that enable them to plan when they wish to promote sale items and schedule them to appear on their site.
+Squarespace eCommerce users have access to tools that enable them to plan when they wish to promote sale items and schedule them to appear on their site.

 In terms of sales, there are plenty of features designed for the optimization of your online marketplace.
-This includes the use of mobile-optimized single-page checkouts, customizable checkouts, online store owners can even further customize the checkout experience with custom colors, logos and add discount/free checking incentives.
+This includes the use of mobile-optimized single-page checkouts and online store owners can even further customize the checkout experience with custom colors, logos and add discount/free checking incentives.

 All of this is accompanied by the highest level of security in terms of payment and transaction processing, product videos, images, related products and more.